Curtain Bangs Are Everywhere – Here’s How to Get Them

 What Are Curtain Bangs?

 Curtain bangs are bangs which are parted in the middle, framing each side of the face (just like, you guessed it, curtains!).
 Soft and sweeping, this type of fringe is longer than a typical blunt fringe, resulting in a shaggier, lived-in look.
-The style was first popularised in the 60s and 70s and thanks to social media, it’s now seeing a revival.
+The style was first popularised in the 60s and 70s and thanks to social media and lockdowns, it has seen a revival, and it is here to stay.

 Can I Pull Off Curtain Bangs?